PARP Frequently Asked Questions (FAQ)

 If you file a Notice of Complaint after January 31, the Property Assessment Review Panel must first determine if there are reasons to exercise its discretion and hear a late complaint.
 If the Panel determines your complaint was filed after the deadline and sees no reason to exercise its discretion, it (the Panel) will not hear your complaint.
 However, you still can appeal this decision to the Property Assessment Appeal Board.

-Property Assessment Review Panels conduct hearings on weekdays typically between 9:00 am and 4:30 pm.
+Property Assessment Review Panels conduct hearings on weekdays typically between 8:30 am and 4:30 pm.
 In some areas of the Province, hearings may begin as early as the beginning of February and must be completed by the end of day on March 15 each year.
-The actual schedule for each Panel is dependent on a number of factors including the volume of hearings filed in a given year, notice requirements, availability of the venue and Assessment staff.
-If the hearing date provided is not convenient, BC Assessment staff will attempt to reschedule the hearing, though this may not be possible in all cases and alternatives to in-person attendance may be a required option.
+The actual schedule for each Panel is dependent on a number of factors including the volume of hearings filed in a given year, notice requirements and availability of Assessment staff.
+If the hearing date provided is not convenient, BC Assessment staff will attempt to reschedule the hearing, though this may not be possible in all cases.

 The 30 minutes allocated to a hearing is broken down to allow time for each party to the complaint to make a presentation to the Panel as well as time for the Panel to come to a decision and communicate that decision to the parties.
 A typical hearing is broken into 5 sections: Process and Introductions: 4 minutes; Complainant Presentation: 8 minutes; BC Assessment Presentation: 8 minutes; Questions and Deliberations: 6 minutes; Panel Decision communicated: 4 minutes.
 Please click on this link to view or print a complete list showing a breakdown of each section.